DanChugani/water-me/README.md

 Visit [http://localhost:3000](http://localhost:3000) in your browser.

 ## Usage
-- Sign in with your Identos Google account
+- Sign in with your IDENTOS Google account
 - View plant status and watering history
 - Mark a plant as watered and add optional notes
 - Only authenticated users can access the app